aehrc/ontoserver-deploy/README.md

-# Ontoserver deployment example project
+# Ontoserver deployment example project (with horizontal scaling)

 This project provides an example deployment for [Ontoserver](https://ontoserver.csiro.au).
 It uses an NGINX cache in addition to the default Ontoserver deployment described at https://ontoserver.csiro.au/docs.